kgordu/kgordu/README.md

 <br clear="both">

-<h2 align="center">Hi 👋!
-My name is Kıvanç and I am a 42 student, linguistics graduate and a self-taught programmer</h2>
+<h1 align="center">Hi 👋!
+My name is Kıvanç and I am a 42 student, a self-taught programmer, and a linguistics graduate.</h1>

 ###